patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/content/terminology.md

 **Save**: (v.)
 Use to describe preserving changes made by the user.
 - Opposite: Cancel

 **Search** (v.)
 Use to decribe the action of querying a data set to return a results list.
-Searching will always be applied against some criteria and may be narrow or broard.
+Searching will always be applied against some criteria and may be narrow or broad.

 **Select**: (v.)
 Use to prompt the user to select an item from a list, group, view, or other container element.
 - Opposite: Deselect